captain-fatbeard/fastify-api/README.md

 ## This repository

+#### Run with make

 Steps to run this project:

-start the containers in docker
+build the containers in docker and migrate database tables

-1. Run `docker-compose up` command
+1. run `make build` command

-migrate database tables

-2. Run `docker-compose exec -T app npm run db:migrate` command
+run containers in detached mode

+a. run `make dev` command

+run containers in watch mode

+b. run `make watch` command

 app is served at localhost:3000 adminer on localhost:3005

 The project requires docker and docker-compose.